Tulips, Wine, and Dragons in Trevelin: Patagonia’s Best Kept Secret

 The season starts on November 1 and runs through final days of April.

-For a more complete and luxury experience, stay at one of Trevelin’s fishing lodges like Challhuaquen Lodge.
+For a more complete experience, stay at one of Trevelin’s fishing lodges like Challhuaquen Lodge.

 Try Welsh Cake at Nain Maggie

-Trevelin is a Welsh settlement and with that comes Torta Galesa.
+Trevelin is a Welsh settlement and in Argentina that means only one thing – Torta Galesa.

 This Welsh cake originated here in Chubut, rather than Wales as one might guess.